-- 8. The IFRS Foundation publishes IFRS Taxonomy updates following the publication of new or amended Standards by the IASB.
-These are known as the IFRS Taxonomy updates. - In general an IFRS Taxonomy update has an architecture that is consistent with the architecture of the core IFRS Taxonomy and uses the same version control identification as described in paragraph 5 above for the annual taxonomy release. - 10.
-These updates are the primary point of exposure for the implementation of new standards and other changes to the IFRS Taxonomy.
+- 8. The IFRS Foundation publishes IFRS Taxonomy updates following the publication of new or amended IFRS Standards by the Board.
+These are known as the IFRS Taxonomy updates. - 9.
+An IFRS Taxonomy update has an architecture that is consistent with the architecture of the core IFRS Taxonomy and uses the same version control identification as described in paragraph 5 above for the annual IFRS Taxonomy release. - 10.
+These updates are the primary point of exposure for the implementation of new IFRS Standards and other changes to the IFRS Taxonomy.
 Each update includes a period of public comment.
 The annual IFRS Taxonomy consists of a compilation of the updates for the year. - 11.
-An updated due process document will follow shortly.
-For more information please see the website or contact the IFRS Taxonomy team.
+More information on the IFRS Taxonomy due process can be found on the website.